intel/kubernetes-qat-envoy/README.md

     $ kubectl apply -f ./deployments/nginx-behind-envoy-deployment.yaml

-Expose the deployment:
+Get the NodePort:

-    $ kubectl expose deployment/nginx-behind-envoy
+    $ kubectl get services
+    nginx-behind-envoy   NodePort    10.108.116.104   <none>        9000:32675/TCP   82m

+The NodePort in this case would be `32675`.

 ## Test the setup with and without QAT acceleration

-In another terminal window, forward a port from localhost to the Envoy proxy:

-    $ kubectl port-forward deployment/nginx-behind-envoy 9000:9000 &> /dev/null

-Access the proxy using curl and the certificate:
+Access the proxy using curl and the certificate (change the correct NodePort value to the URL):

-    $ curl --cacert cert.pem https://localhost:9000
+    $ curl --cacert cert.pem https://localhost:32675

 You should expect to see the nginx-provided web page source.